jeoffreyduke/clann/CONTRIBUTING.md

     Node.js
     TypeScript

-boom How to Contribute
+How to Contribute

     Take a look at the existing Issues or create a new issue!
     Fork the Repo.
 Then, create a branch for any issue that you are working on.
 Finally, commit your work.
     Create a Pull Request (PR), which will be promptly reviewed and given suggestions for improvements by the community.
     Add screenshots or screen captures to your Pull Request to help us understand the effects of the changes proposed in your PR.

-star2 HOW TO MAKE A PULL REQUEST:
+HOW TO MAKE A PULL REQUEST:

     Start by making a Fork of the Code-Magic repository.
 Click on the Fork symbol at the top right corner.